Flavinoid/mts/actions/upload_fasta_files/README.md

 $ ./run.sh
 ```

-this will extract the names of all proteins that are predicted as being a "Mitochondrial transfer peptide".
-The output is then written to a file
+this will extract the names of all proteins that are predicted as being a "Mitochondrial transfer peptide" or "Signal peptide".
+The output is then written to two files `/data/out/mitochondrial_transfer_peptides.txt` and `/data/out/signal_peptides.txt`

-`/data/out/mitochondrial_transfer_peptides.txt`
+The files are just normal text files with a name per row:

 ```txt
 Q5T8U3